eehakkin/rsync-backup/README.md

 ### **backup-mirror**

-Mirror backups and then delete old backup directories.
+Copy backups and then delete old backup directories.

-### **backup-mirror-pull**

-Pull backups from master locations using rsync(1).

-Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to newly created backup directories whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).

-On the btrfs and s3ql filesystems, hard linking is not needed and is therefore not used for disk usage minimisation.

 ### **backup-nice**